- Product Name: Pioneer RT-909 (Black Edition)

 The production of getting the finish as perfect as possible was an enormous and very expensive task because the original panels simply could not be anodised due to the poor quality of the original base metal.

 So a different technique was needed.
-Then of course came the re-production of the lettering.
+Then of course came the re‑production of the lettering.
 The technique of getting the lettering on the panels is one I've never come across before.
-You would think that it would be a post effect/over-print but it's not.
+You would think that it would be a post effect or over‑print, but it's not.

-If you run your finger over any of the lettering etc. there is no raised effect.
-How this is done to such accuracy and to pin sharpness is quite amazing.
+If you run your finger over any of the lettering there is no raised effect.
+How this is done to such accuracy and pin‑sharpness is quite amazing.
 I suppose it's an effect that Burmester would be only too familiar with.

-The deck is one of the last deck made and dated to 1982 and this conversion was carried out in May 2012.
+The deck is one of the last decks made and dated to 1982, and this conversion was carried out in May 2012.
 Here's what I started with.

 Works carried out:

-- The tension arms were stripped down and re-made and re-lubricated in Switzerland.
+- The tension arms were stripped down, re‑made and re‑lubricated in Switzerland.

 - Tension arm tape guides were fully re‑made by hand in Switzerland.

 - The deck was fully serviced.
-Every mechanism coupling has been stripped down, cleaned and re-lubricated; these include both Solenoid lift and pull mechanisms.
+Every mechanism coupling was stripped down, cleaned and re‑lubricated, including both solenoid lift and pull mechanisms.

-- The capstan lift solenoid had a custom made oil damper fitted which stops the ‘Klunk’ as the tape guides drop on stock decks.
-The damper was made by hand in Switzerland to the exact precision.
-New base pads for the guide arms had also been fitted.
-When the deck disengages the capstan arms smoothly glide down, no noise and very slick, beautiful.
+- The capstan lift solenoid had a custom‑made oil damper fitted which stops the “klunk” as the tape guides drop on stock decks.
+The damper was hand‑made in Switzerland to exact precision.
+New base pads for the guide arms were also fitted.
+When the deck disengages, the capstan arms glide down smoothly — no noise, very slick, beautiful.

 - Both brakes were serviced and the motors were re‑lubricated.

-- The brake drums were cleaned and fitted with anti-resonating tubes on the mainsprings as well as a velvety softener strip applied to the back of the brake band.
-This ensures that the bands don’t resonate when they’re disengaged.
+- The brake drums were cleaned and fitted with anti‑resonating tubes on the mainsprings, as well as a velvety softener strip applied to the back of the brake band.
+This ensures the bands don’t resonate when disengaged.

 - The motor relay was removed and all internal contacts cleaned with IPA and De‑Oxit before refitting.
 An anti‑resonating tube was also fitted to the internal spring.